semuxproject/semux-core/docs/Multi-Sig-Wallet.md

 # Multisig Wallet Log

-The Semux Team has decided to move all the remaining fund to a mult-sig wallet for decentralized governance.
-This article documents how this wallet is deployed.
+The Semux Developers moved all the remaining premined fund to a multi-sig wallet for decentralized governance.
+This article documents how and where this wallet was deployed.

 ## Source code

-The multi-sig smart contract is copied from https://github.com/ConsenSysMesh/MultiSigWallet/blob/master/MultiSigWalletWithDailyLimit.sol with no modification.
+The multi-sig smart contract was copied from https://github.com/ConsenSysMesh/MultiSigWallet/blob/master/MultiSigWalletWithDailyLimit.sol with no modification.

 ## Solidity compiler